Wanderernk/rtsp-timelapse/README.md

 Two copies of the timelapse will be created in the **output** directory.
 - normal_timelapse - This contains timelapses at the default framerate - 24fps
 - forced_fps - This contains timelapses at a framerate of 60fps

+# ToDo
+- [ ] merge two docker compose files into one